demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 7. Select the ***Use a self-deployed Azure Application*** checkbox in the integration instance configuration.
 8. Save the instance.
 9. Run the `!<integration command prefix>-generate-login-url` command in the War Room and follow the instructions:
-For any issues, see [Authorization Code flow Troubleshooting](#authorization-code-flow-troubleshooting).
     >1.
 Click on the [login URL]() to sign in and grant Cortex XSOAR permissions for your Azure Service Management.
     You will be automatically redirected to a link with the following structure:
     ```REDIRECT_URI?code=AUTH_CODE&session_state=SESSION_STATE```
     >2.
 Copy the `AUTH_CODE` (without the `code=` prefix, and the `session_state` parameter)
     and paste it in your instance configuration under the *Authorization code* parameter.
+    >3.
+For any issues, see [Authorization Code flow Troubleshooting](#authorization-code-flow-troubleshooting).

 10. Save the instance.
 11. Run the `!<integration command prefix>-auth-test` command.
 A 'Success' message should be printed to the War Room.